-Early original vintage airline posters are usually lithographs in colors, a slow and expensive way to print.
+Early original vintage airline posters are usually lithographs in colors (from Greek lithos = stone and graphe = writing), a slow and expensive way to print.
 Usually the artist designed an original artwork on paper or canvas.
-This artwork had to be be transferred by a lithographer, he had to draw the image reverse and separated by colors on limestone plates:
+This artwork had to be be transferred by a lithographer.
+This specialist had to draw the image reverse in a greasy substance and separated by colors on limestone plates.

 "Lithography originally used an image drawn with oil, fat, or wax onto the surface of a smooth, level lithographic limestone plate.
 The stone was treated with a mixture of acid and gum arabic, etching the portions of the stone that were not protected by the grease-based image.
 When the stone was subsequently moistened, these etched areas retained water; an oil-based ink could then be applied and would be repelled by the water, sticking only to the original drawing.
 The ink would finally be transferred to a blank papersheet, producing a printed page.
 This traditional technique is still used in some fine art printmaking applications."
 Source: wikipedia

 Lithographs in colors show very bold and bright colors.
 For instance, the extreme deep "Yves Klein Blue" at the background of Savignacs giraffe poster for Air France was realized by using this technique.

 A very exclusive look was guaranteed by using metallic-gold spot color, extremely rare in vintage airline posters.